loonwerks/BriefCASE/README.md

 1. Commit the release binaries into the companion releases repository at git@github.com:loonwerks/BriefCASE-Updates.git:

+   `cp -r <path to built BriefCASE release>/repository/target/repository briefcase_<release-version-number>`

+   Update the contents of the compositeArtifacts.xml and compositeContent.xml files.

    `git add ...`

-   `git commit -m "Commit release binaries into repository"`
+   `git commit -m "Add BriefCASE <release-version-number>"`

-1. Finally, push the update develop branch to the origin repository:
+1. Finally, push the update stable branch to the origin repository:

    `git push`